yanader/recordshopAPI/README.md

    - Business logic drawing on the repository layer and supplying the controller
 4. Controller
    - Endpoint definition with custom exception handling to provide users with detailed responses
+   - Note: The API often provides priceInPounds for improved customer experience but the Stock repository holds priceInIence as an integer

 ## Future Inclusions